KubaBoi/CheeseFramework/DOC.md

 ### 5.9 process_request

-Start a new thread to process the request.

-### 5.10 process_request_thread

-Same as in BaseServer but as a thread.

-In addition, exception handling is done here.
+Call finish_request.

+Overridden by ForkingMixIn and ThreadingMixIn.

-### 5.11 serve_forever
+### 5.10 serve_forever

 Handle one request at a time until shutdown.